Mindwarp: In print

 A novelisation of this serial, written by Philip Martin, was published by Target Books in June 1989 and was the final segment of the Trial arc to be adapted.
 Martin's novelisation adds a joke ending that gives away the revelation regarding Peri's fate in The Ultimate Foe, suggesting an entirely different outcome for the character and for Yrcanos than is suggested in the serial.

 Home media

 In October 1993, this story was released on VHS as part of the three-tape The Trial of a Time Lord set.
 The Region 2 DVD was released on 29 September 2008, similarly boxed with the other three stories of this season.
 This serial was scheduled to be released as part of the Doctor Who DVD Files in Issue 130 on 25 December 2013.

-These four episodes, along with the remaining 10 episodes, were released on blu-ray on 7 October 2019.
-Extended versions of these four episodes (along with extended versions of the remaining 10 episodes) were included as extras on Discs 5 & 6.
+The Collection – Season 23 was released on Blu-ray on 7 October 2019.
+Extended versions of Mindwarp (along with extended versions of the remaining 10 episodes) were included as extras on Discs 5 and 6.